 Calvary is one congregation within the Episcopal Diocese of Colorado.
 The term 'episcopal' refers to the role of the bishop as the spiritual leader of the diocese.
 The boundaries of the Diocese of Colorado correspond to the boundaries of the State itself.
 Rob O'Neill is the current Bishop of Colorado.

 Denominationally, Calvary belongs to The Episcopal Church (USA), the national branch (or province) of the worldwide Anglican Communion.
 In recent years, the Episcopal Church has placed itself at odds with the wider Communion and global Christianity in general.
-This estrangement has come about through a series of decisions and actions that appear to question biblical authority, deny the uniqueness of Christ and innovate with Christian standards for human sexuality.
-Calvary maintains a normative (what others might call 'conservative') position in the face of these revisions to our faith; committed to the Episcopal Church but clear on the limits.
+This estrangement has come about through a series of decisions and actions that appear to question biblical authority and deny the uniqueness of Christ.
+Calvary seeks to maintain a normative position in the face of these revisions; committed to the Episcopal Church, but clear on the limits.

 The Anglican Communion is a world-wide affiliation of Anglican Churches.
 There is no single 'Anglican Church' with universal juridical authority, since each national or regional church has full autonomy.
 As the name suggests, the Anglican Communion is an association of these churches in full communion with the Church of England (which may be regarded as the 'mother church' of the worldwide communion), and specifically with its primate, the Archbishop of Canterbury.
 With over seventy seven million members, the Anglican Communion is the third largest communion in the world, after the Roman Catholic Church and the Eastern Orthodox Churches.